 It could also pose a problem for attracting new readers.
 You want historical romance readers to come looking for your historical romance series, but they’ll find high fantasy when they look you up.

 Using a pen name can solve this problem.
 You can either start a new readership from scratch and keep it totally secret from your existing readership, or you can let the two audiences know about each other—this way you can benefit from your existing readership.

-Whichever you choose, this solution lets you dabble in new projects without attaching them to the author platform you already have.
+Whichever you choose, using a pen name generator for authors lets you dabble in new projects without attaching them to the author platform you already have.